oap-project/gazelle_plugin/oap-native-sql/README.md

 # Spark Native SQL Engine

-A Native Engine for Spark SQL with vectorze SIMD optimizations
+A Native Engine for Spark SQL with vectorized SIMD optimizations

 ## Introduction

 ![Overview](/oap-native-sql/resource/nativesql_arch.png)

 Spark SQL works very well with structured row-based data.
 It used WholeStageCodeGen to improve the performance by Java JIT code.
-However Java JIT is usually not working very well on utilizing latest SIMD instructions, espeically under complicated queries.
-[Apache Arrow](https://arrow.apache.org/) provided CPU-cahce friendly columnar in-memory layout, its SIMD optimized kernels and LLVM based SQL engine Gandiva are also very efficient.
+However Java JIT is usually not working very well on utilizing latest SIMD instructions, especially under complicated queries.
+[Apache Arrow](https://arrow.apache.org/) provided CPU-cache friendly columnar in-memory layout, its SIMD optimized kernels and LLVM based SQL engine Gandiva are also very efficient.
 Native SQL Engine used these technoligies and brought better performance to Spark SQL.

 ## Key Features

-### Apache Arrow formated intermediate data among Spark operator
+### Apache Arrow formatted intermediate data among Spark operator

 ![Overview](/oap-native-sql/resource/columnar.png)

 With [Spark 27396](https://issues.apache.org/jira/browse/SPARK-27396) its possible to pass a RDD of Columnarbatch to operators.
-We implementd this API with Arrow columnar format.
+We implemented this API with Arrow columnar format.

-### Apache Arrow based Native Readers for Paruqet and other formats
+### Apache Arrow based Native Readers for Parquet and other formats

 ![Overview](/oap-native-sql/resource/dataset.png)